Dean Jagger in the film trailer for Dangerous Number

 Until Academy Award-winning actor Dean Jagger starred in the 1940 film Brigham Young, Frontiersman, he was a little-known actor.
 However, he went on to star in White Christmas and Twelve O'Clock High, for which he won an Academy Award for Best Supporting Actor.

 Jagger became very interested in Brigham Young after landing this career-making role.
 After then-prophet Heber J. Grant praised his performance in the film, Jagger began studying the gospel.
-He ultimately joined the Church in 1972 after marrying Etta Mae Norton, who was a Mormon.
+He ultimately joined the Church in 1972 after marrying Etta Mae Norton, who was a Latter-day Saint.

 Later in life, Jagger donated his awards, personal papers, and memorabilia to the Harold B. Lee Library at Brigham Young University.